kolkhis/prolug-coursework/book/bash.md

 ```
 * This code is executed if EITHER `~/somefile` exists, OR (`||`) `MY_VAR` is non-zero.

-### Short Circuit Logic
-Because Bash evalutates conditions in order, left to right, you can use what some
-refer to as "short circuit logic".
-This is a conditional statement that doesn't employ a full `if` statement.

 ### True and False with Exit Codes in Bash
 One thing to consider when using bash is that `true` and `false` work a bit differently than other programming languages.